1 min. read

 What is the CRCF?

-The EU Carbon Removal and Carbon Farming (CRCF) Framework sets standards for the certification of sustainability projects that remove carbon from the atmosphere.
+The EU Carbon Removal and Carbon Farming (CRCF) Framework is a voluntary regulatory framework that sets requirements for the certification of climate projects that remove carbon from the atmosphere.
 These requirements aim to promote high-quality carbon removal and prevent greenwashing, which involves making false sustainability claims.
 By establishing certification standards, the European Union seeks to build trust in carbon removal projects and incentivize farmers to develop initiatives that provide an additional income stream through the sale of carbon credits.

 Read the whitepaper on the CRCF